doug-moen/openscad2/rfc/Library_Scripts.md

 powerful because it is more [composable](Composable_Building_Blocks.md).
 * `script(filename)` is an expression that can be used in any context where an object is wanted.
-* The argument to `script` is an expression: it need not be a string literal.
 * The *object* argument of `use` is an expression that evaluates to an object, rather than a fixed filename.
   (So it could be an object name, an object literal, an object customization.)